processism/processism.github.io/social-systems.md

 Language demonstrates all three patterns:

 ### Complementarity
-- Speaker needs listener
-- Signal requires interpretation
-- Meaning emerges between minds
+Speaker and listener need each other.
+Signal requires interpretation.
+Meaning emerges between minds.

 ### Self-Reference
-- Language describes language
-- Communication about communication
-- Meaning-making about meaning
+Language describes language.
+We communicate about communication.
+Meaning-making creates meaning about meaning.

 ### Scale-Invariance
-- Phonemes → words → sentences → discourse
-- Similar patterns at each level
+Phonemes build into words into sentences into discourse.
+Similar patterns appear at each level.

 ## Markets as Process Systems